 - Make a plan of future steps for improvement in translation.

-- A guarantee that participants will pass the ATA or WA DSHS Certification exam.
+- A guarantee that participants will pass their Spanish translation certification exams.
 No program can ever make that promise!
 See this article for pass rates for the ATA exam.

 - A series of lectures with no participant involvement.

 Register For Translation Training